Main Navigation

 • Provide career exploration for IVC student and train in a real-world setting.

-Employers participating in the Work Experience Education program evaluate and screen potential students prior to making a decision to recruit a WEE student.
-Employers agree to provide adequate supervision, equipment and materials to achieve learning outcomes.
+Employers participating in the Work Experience Education program agree to provide adequate supervision, equipment and materials to achieve learning objectives.

 Employer Steps to Prepare for WEE

-• Meet and interview potential IVC student to discuss internship description, responsibilities, develop a work schedule, and review WEE Student Time Sheet.
+• Meet with IVC student to discuss internship, responsibilities, and develop a work schedule.

-• An initial meeting will be set-up by IVC instructor with the employer and student to review WEE Student Learning Outcomes and requirements.
+• An initial meeting will be set-up by IVC instructor with the employer and student to review WEE Student Learning Objectives and requirements.

 • Sign WEE Employer Agreement Form.